Cubs scratch INF David Bote after he gets hurt during BP

-CHICAGO (AP) — Cubs infielder David Bote was scratched Friday night after he sprained his right ankle during batting practice.
+CHICAGO (AP) — Cubs infielder David Bote was scratched Friday night after he sprained his right ankle during batting practice before their game against the crosstown White Sox.

+The 28-year-old Bote got hurt when he stepped on a ball near some white lettering in foul territory at Guaranteed Rate Field.

-Ian Happ was inserted into the fifth spot in the lineup for the Cubs’ game against the crosstown White Sox, playing left field.
+Ian Happ replaced Bote in the fifth spot in the lineup, playing left field.
 Matt Duffy moved from third to second, and Patrick Wisdom moved from left to third.

-It was unclear what happened to the 28-year-old Bote, who went down on the tarp behind the batting cage before returning to the clubhouse.

 Bote is batting .202 with eight homers and 32 RBIs in 78 games for the fourth-place Cubs.
+He missed time earlier in the season with a dislocated left shoulder.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports